Adjoint Matching through the Lens of the Stochastic Maximum Principle in Optimal Control: Conclusion

 \section{Conclusion}

-In this work, we revisited adjoint matching from the perspective of stochastic optimal control and clarified its structure at three levels.
-At the most general level, we introduced a Hamiltonian BAM objective whose expected first variation matches that of the original SOC problem.
-In the practically important case of purely time-dependent diffusion, this reduces to a lean AM objective that avoids second-order quantities while retaining the correct critical points under the corresponding verification assumptions.
-Finally, through the stochastic maximum principle, we showed how the lean adjoint matching can be interpreted as a principled continuous-time MSA-type update that avoids explicit computation of the martingale term in the SMP adjoint BSDE.
+In this work, we revisited adjoint matching from the perspective of stochastic optimal control (SOC) and clarified its structure at three levels.
+At the most general level, we introduced a Hamiltonian basic adjoint matching (BAM) objective whose expected first variation matches that of the original SOC problem.
+In the practically important case of purely time-dependent diffusion, this reduces to a lean adjoint matching (AM) objective that avoids second-order quantities while retaining the correct critical points under the corresponding verification assumptions.
+Finally, through the stochastic maximum principle (SMP), we showed how the lean adjoint matching can be interpreted as a principled continuous-time method of successive approximations (MSA)-type update that avoids explicit computation of the martingale term in the SMP adjoint backward stochastic differential equation (BSDE).
 This perspective provides a principled foundation for the adjoint matching framework and suggests a systematic route for designing scalable SOC-inspired algorithms in generative modeling.
-From a stochastic control standpoint, our results contribute new implementable objectives for general SOC whose critical points satisfy the HJB stationarity conditions, together with a practical pathway for MSA-type iterations that avoids solving BSDEs.
+From a stochastic control standpoint, our results contribute new implementable objectives for general SOC whose critical points satisfy the Hamilton--Jacobi--Bellman (HJB) stationarity conditions, together with a practical pathway for MSA-type iterations that avoids solving BSDEs.
 We hope this encourages further exchange between the stochastic control and generative modeling communities.